-Often writer’s block is caused by something internal.
-You might have self-doubt about your writing ability, have perfectionism or just be unmotivated to write.
+Often, writer’s block is caused by something internal.
+You might have self-doubt about your writing ability, have perfectionism, or just be unmotivated to write.

 1. Keep writing

 If you are struggling with how to deal with writer’s block, one of the best tips is to just keep writing.
 For perfectionists, this is particularly true, as you may want your work to be flawless.

-Sometimes in order to get to the really good stuff, you have to work through the messy and badly written parts first.
+Sometimes, to get to the really good stuff, you have to work through the messy and badly written parts first.
 Get anything written, even if it’s “I don’t know what to write.”
 It can help with your creativity.

 2. Try a writing prompt